PrateekTh/TFS-OTC-Implementation/assignments/shaders.md

 This effect is inspired by DIO's abilities from JoJo's Bizzare Adventure.
 Please refer to [this video](https://youtu.be/sWk9qsxEWKg?si=uLWY_0T8rvW0zPHM), for the reference.

 https://github.com/PrateekTh/TFS-OTC-Implementation/assets/57175545/24a14d4a-a2f0-412c-9374-1ffcba29efa5

+## Conclusion

+I have always had an affinity for creating great visuals and visual styles, not exactly in context of realism, but rather as expression.
+Shaders prove to be an excellent channel(or buffer, I should say) for that, and also a solid middle ground between my technical and creative ventures.
+Thus, I feel this part was definitely the most fun part of the project for me, no matter the difficulty!